 - Rose Essential Oil Bath Bomb Recipe

 - Moisturizing Strawberry Milkshake Bath Bomb Recipe

-Once you’ve gotten comfortable creating your own natural bath bombs, invite your friends to join in the fun!
+Once you’ve gotten comfortable creating your own homemade bath products, invite your friends to join in the fun!
 Learn how to throw a bath bomb party for a girls night in to create self care treats.
 Or get together to craft homemade holiday gifts for friends and family.